In u-turn, Mexico president to meet Biden at November APEC summit

-MEXICO CITY, Oct 9 (Reuters) - Mexican President Andres Manuel Lopez Obrador said on Monday that he now plans to meet with his U.S. counterpart Joe Biden between Nov.
+MEXICO CITY, Oct 9 (Reuters) - Mexican President Andres Manuel Lopez Obrador said on Monday that he has decided after all to meet with his U.S. counterpart Joe Biden between Nov.
 14-15 on the sidelines of the Asia-Pacific Economic Cooperation (APEC) summit in San Francisco.

 Lopez Obrador had in August indicated he would meet Biden at the summit, then said in September that he would not go.